raesene/container-security-site/general_information/tools_list.md

 Useful tools to run inside a container to assess the sandbox that's in use, and exploit some common breakout issues.

 * [deepce](https://github.com/stealthcopter/deepce) - Docker Enumeration, Escalation of Privileges and Container Escapes
-* [keyctl-unmask](https://github.com/antitree/keyctl-unmask) - Tool that specifically focuses on grabbing kernel keyring entries from containers that allow the keyctl syscall
 * [CDK](https://github.com/cdk-team/CDK) - Container and Kubernetes auditing and breakout tool.

 ## Container Vulnerability Scanning Tools